openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Set the texture ID.

 Allows you to point the texture id to an externally allocated id (perhaps from another texture).
-Its up to you to set the rest of the textData parameters manually.
+It's up to you to set the rest of the textData parameters manually.

+warning:When setting an external texture ID, the user must set the remaining ofTextureData parameters manually.
+Parameters:
+externTexID New texture ID.